Kansas vs Arkansas Players to Watch - Second Round

 Arkansas' Last Game

-In its previous game, Arkansas beat Illinois on Thursday, 73-63.
+In its previous game, Arkansas topped Illinois on Thursday, 73-63.
 Ricky Council IV scored a team-high 18 points (and added zero assists and 10 boards).

 |Name